dineshkatta2802/Java-OOPS/Exception_Handling/readme.md

 at Exception_Handling.Ex1.main(Ex1.java:5)<br>

 <h3>⁡⁢⁣⁣Case 2:⁡⁢⁢⁡⁢⁢⁢"The code is not terminated", is printed.⁡⁡</h3>
-package Exception_Handling;<br>
-//Here lets see whether there the given expression can throw the exception<br>
 public class Ex1 {<br>
     public stativ void main(string[]args){<br>
         //Now consider the below code<br>